 - The substrate was sanded with an abrasive that was too coarse.
-The paint shrinks more dramatically in the sanding marks because of the higher film thickness
+The paint shrinks more strongly in the sanding marks because of the higher film thickness

-- The drying times for the undercoat materials were not observed correctly: the sanding marks are clearly visible due to the swelling of the undercoat materials at the time of painting and the shrinkage after drying
+- The drying times for the undercoat materials were not observed correctly: The sanding marks are clearly visible due to the swelling of the undercoat materials at the time of painting and the sinkage after drying

-- Filler and topcoat layers were applied too thinly to cover the sanding marks in lower layers
+- Filler and topcoat layers were applied too thin to cover the sanding marks in lower layers

 - Wrong sanding technique and/or sanding machines used